direnquanbuKO/My-Debian-server-setup/README.md

 #### Create a custom config file for your own website

 The Nginx folder includes a `nginx.conf` file for default configuration.
 Place your site config files in the `conf.d` folder.
-Here is a minimal example:
+Here is an example for most static sites:

 ```nginx
 server_tokens off;